Am0rfu5/Am0rfu5/README.md

 I've been programming for over 40 years.
-That is a long time.
-Over that time I have come to place privacy amongst the highest of my personal values.
-This is one of the things that drew me to Web3.
-Psuedonymity in a world of growing threats from all sides is a very real necessity.
-Unfortunately, this has a detrimental effect when dealing with the majority of people who have not yet realized that their freedom is reliant on their security, i.e. being free from threat.
-This leads them to require others to be exposed in order to establish credibility.
-Said differently, normies always make it very difficult to have both privacy and reputation because they are lazy and ignorant.

-In the security community this is far less problematic, but many people in the software development community in general, especially managers and executives, maintain a heavy reliance on public personas as a source of validation.
-This is an absolute boon for surveillance states, independent OSINT collectors, cyber criminals and data profiteering corporations.

-This is all part of an ongoing and growing problem.
-For those of us who have created a great deal of software this has led to some interesting dilemmas.
-For example, the majority of my work has been in private contracts, and so is kept private.
-I can not publish that work.
-However, that doesn't mean I haven't contributed greatly to open source projects or published outside of those projects.
-When I do I am still under a variety of obligations and due to the aforementioned security threats decided it was best to keep those contributions psuedoynmous.

-FOSS softare has been a huge part of my life.
-I love to give back to the communities that I have gained so much from.
-However, maintaining a separation between those projects and my identity has had a single persistent issue: The reputational factor when others require public exposure.

-The public repos here are part of my effort establish a more direct relationship between my online contributions for those who require such things.
-Much of the code is thus simply instructional.
-There may also be experimental repos that I do just for fun but I try to keep these fairly current to keep the public facing repos uncluttered.
+The public repos here feature code is more instructional or experimental/just for fun.
+I try to keep these fairly current to keep the public facing repos uncluttered.
 I may be adding more of my projects as I clean them of any security risks or I may just create some new projects that fit this space.

-If this all sounds a little paranoid then perhaps you should take a good look around.

 ### Web3 Repos:
 Since, 2021 I've been creating resources for those new to Web3 Security and released much of this as a series of "books" on the subject.
 That ongoing project, which is available at [df3ndr.com](https://df3ndr.com).